 Our summer 2014 field program will take place on-campus at California State University Long Beach and at the famous Kualoa Ranch in the picturesque Hakipu’u valley on the northeast shore of O’ahu.

 Geospatial science is an applied discipline that requires a strong field component.
 Employment in geospatial technology, a rapidly growing career option, often requires prior applied experiences.
 These field-based opportunities have become an increasingly essential component of the training for all geographers and related professionals.
 This REU entails a four-week summer program of training in geospatial mapping techniques related to natural and archaeological resource management.

-We are planning to run the second year of the three-year NSF REU program in June 2013.
-Students will all gather at California State University at Long Beach for one week of initial training on geospatial technology: computers, GIS, image processing, data generation techniques, etc. Students and Graduate Assistants will be housed at the CSULB dorms for this week-long training session.
+We are planning to run the second year of the three-year NSF REU program in June 2014.
+Students will all gather at California State University at Long Beach for one week of initial training on geospatial technology: computers, GIS, image processing, data generation techniques, etc. Out-the-area students will be housed at the CSULB dorms for this week-long training session.
 We will then all travel to the beautiful State of Hawai’i or the two-week field portion of the project.

 This experience is designed to provide a truly unique research and educational opportunity for undergraduate students through active participation in data collection and analysis in support of ongoing research by scientists at CSULB and the University of Hawaii.